JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

         Format:          ["Oscar2013", "Binary"]
 ```

 Now, you can start a JETSCAPE simulation with SMASH (from the `build` directory).
-We will run a Au-Au collision at sqrts = 200 GeV and 0-5% centrality.
-We will simulate one hydro event, and then we will sample discrete particles from the obtained hydro surface and evolve them within the SMASH afterburner; we will repeat the sampling 25 times, so that in the end we will have 25 hydro+afterburner events.
-All these options (and others) are specified in the `jetscape_user_smash.xml` file, and we start JETSCAPE by executing
+With the following:

 ```
 cd ~/JETSCAPE/build
 ./runJetscape ../../SummerSchool2022/Jul28_Transport/jetscape_user_smash.xml
 ```

+We will run a Au-Au collision at sqrts = 200 GeV and 0-5% centrality.
+We will simulate one hydro event, and then we will sample discrete particles from the obtained hydro surface and evolve them within the SMASH afterburner; we will repeat the sampling 25 times, so that in the end we will have 25 hydro+afterburner events.
+All these options (and others) are specified in the given `jetscape_user_smash.xml` file.

 While the calculation is running (it will take around 20 minutes), we have a look at the input, configuration, and output of SMASH.